 apply when registration is received

-Leading the way in quilt inspired journeys® since 2004.
+Leading the way to quilt inspired journeys® since 2004.

 Due to unforeseen circumstances, there may be times when tours, teachers, itinerary, inclusions, projects and schedules may need to change without notice.
 In order to participate in related activities, all cruises and tours offered through World of Quilts Travel must be booked through Deb Roberts Tours.
 We cannot make exceptions, thank you for your understanding.
 Deb Roberts' Tours is not responsible for typographical errors or omissions.